Savory bread pudding is an easy way to make guests sigh with content, whether at breakfast, brunch, or dinner. Easy to make in advance, too.

 - 25 M

-1. One day before preparing the bread pudding, place the bread cubes on a baking sheet and let stand at room temperature overnight, or until the cubes are dried out.
+One day before preparing the bread pudding, place the bread cubes on a baking sheet and let stand at room temperature overnight or until the bread is dried out.

-2. The next day, in a large skillet, cook the bacon over medium-high heat, turning once, for 5 minutes, or until evenly brown and crisp.
+The next day, in a large skillet, cook the bacon over medium-high heat, turning as necessary, until evenly brown and crisp, about 5 minutes.
 Remove to paper towels to drain.

-4. In a large bowl, whisk together, or beat with an electric mixer on medium speed, the eggs, milk, mustard, and salt and pepper to taste until well blended.
-Ladle the milk mixture over the bread cubes, using your fingers, if necessary, to press the bread into the liquid.
-Sprinkle with the 1/4 cup cheese.
+In a large bowl, whisk together, or beat with an electric mixer on medium speed, the eggs, milk, mustard, and salt and pepper to taste until well blended.
+Ladle the milk mixture over the bread cubes and gently press the bread into the liquid.
+Sprinkle with the remaining 1/4 cup cheese.
 Cover with aluminum foil and refrigerate overnight.

-5. The next morning, remove the bread pudding dish from the refrigerator 1 hour before baking and preheat the oven to 350°F (175°C).
+The next morning, remove the bread pudding from the refrigerator about 1 hour before baking and preheat the oven to 350°F (175°C).
 Bake the pudding for 45 to 50 minutes, or until slightly puffed, set, and browned on the top.
 If the center is still underdone, push the bread down with a wooden spoon to help the bread absorb the liquid.
 Bake for a few more minutes.
 Let rest for a few minutes and then cut into squares.
 Serve slightly warm or at room temperature.
 [To make the bread pudding in advance, bake it, let it cool, cover loosely, and then keep at room temperature for up to 4 hours.
 Reheat in a 350°F (175°C) oven for 15 minutes, if desired.]